 - The Republican view of health care – free market competition

-- Universal access to state of the art health care – a worthy goal but not easy to achieve
+- Universal access to state-of-the-art health care – a worthy goal but not easy to achieve

 what can we do?

-Let’s skip to the first half of the 20th century for some additional perspective and bring us to more modern times.
-After the civil war, there were steady improvements in American medicine in understanding and treating certain diseases, new surgical techniques, and physician education and training.
+Let’s skip to the first half of the 20th century for additional perspectives and bring us to more modern times.
+After the Civil War, there were steady improvements in American medicine in understanding and treating certain diseases, new surgical techniques, and physician education and training.
 But for the most part, the best that doctors could offer their patients was a “wait and see” approach.
 Medicine could handle bone fractures and increasingly attempt risky surgeries (now essentially performed in sterile surgical environments), but drugs were not yet available to handle serious illnesses.
 Most deaths resulted from untreatable conditions such as tuberculosis, pneumonia, scarlet fever, measles, and related complications.
 Doctors were increasingly aware of heart and vascular diseases and cancer, but they had almost nothing to treat these conditions Cloud Light.

 READ MORE :